Land Rover series: Series II

-There was some degree of overlap between series I and II production.
-Early series-II 88 in vehicles were fitted with the old 2-litre petrol engine to use up existing stock from production of the series I. The 107 in Station Wagon continued until late 1959 due to continued demand from export markets and to allow the production of series-II components to reach full level.
+There was some degree of overlap between Series I and II production.
+Early Series II 88 in vehicles were fitted with the old 2-litre petrol engine to use up existing stock from production of the Series I. The 107 in Station Wagon continued until late 1959 due to continued demand from export markets and to allow the production of Series II components to reach full level.

 Series IIA

 The SII and the SIIA are very difficult to distinguish.
 There were some minor cosmetic changes.
 Body configurations available from the factory ranged from short-wheelbase soft-top to the top-of-the-line five-door station wagon.
-A 2.25-litre diesel was added to the engine line, which after 1967 included a 2.6-litre inline six cylinder petrol engine for the long-wheelbase models, which also had servo-assisted brakes.
+A 2.25-litre diesel was added to the engine line, which after 1967 included a 2.6-litre inline six-cylinder petrol engine for the long-wheelbase models, which also had servo-assisted brakes.
 811 of these were NADA (or North American Dollar Area) trucks, which were the only long-wheelbase models made for the American and Canadian markets.

-From February 1969 (home market), the headlamps moved into the wings on all models, and the sill panels were redesigned to be shallower a few months afterwards.
+From February 1969 (home market), the headlamps moved into the wings on all models, and the sill panels were redesigned to be shallower a few months afterward.
 Later still, the rear wheelarch profile was changed, possibly to accommodate 900x16 tyres fitted with snow chains on 1-Ton 109" models.

-The series IIA is considered by many the most hardy series model constructed.
+The Series IIA is considered by many the most hardy Series model constructed.
 It is quite possibly also the type of classic Land Rover that features strongly in the general public's perception of the Land Rover, from its many appearances in popular films and television documentaries set in Africa throughout the 1960s, such as Born Free.
 In February 1968, just a few months after the Rover Company had been subsumed, under government pressure, into the Leyland Motor Corporation, the Land Rover celebrated its twentieth birthday, with total production to date just short of 600,000, of which more than 70% had been exported.
-Certainly it was whilst the series IIA was in production that sales of utility Land Rovers reached their peak, in 1969–70, when sales of over 60,000 Land Rovers a year were recorded.
+Certainly it was whilst the Series IIA was in production that sales of utility Land Rovers reached their peak, in 1969–70, when sales of over 60,000 Land Rovers a year were recorded.
 (For comparison, the sales of the Defender have been around the 25,000 level since the 1990s.)
 As well as record sales, the Land Rover dominated many world markets- in Australia in the 1960s Land Rover held 90% of the 4×4 market.
 This figure was repeated in many countries in Africa and the Middle East.

 A rail-road version was developed in partnership with Dunlop.